 - Death of an immediate family member

 - Extended illness or critical injury of student or immediate family member

 - Institutional error

+- Military Duty

-The Tuition Refund Appeal form is available on the Jefferson College website, and it can also be obtained from the Office of the Vice President of Student Services, the Office of Enrollment Services, or the offices at Jefferson College Arnold or Jefferson College Imperial.
+The Tuition Refund Appeal form is available on the Jefferson College website, and it can also be obtained from the Office of the Vice President of Student Services, the Office of Enrollment Services, or the offices at Jefferson College Arnold.
 A student should officially withdraw from classes before submitting an appeal.
 If the student is a financial aid recipient, he or she should check with the Financial Aid Office before withdrawing or submitting a Tuition Refund Appeal to discuss how his or her financial aid status/eligibility may be affected.
-The student should then submit the completed Tuition Refund Appeal form with required documentation to the Office of the Vice President of Student Services.
+The student should then submit the completed Tuition Refund Appeal form with required documentation to the Office of the Registrar.
 Incomplete appeals will automatically be denied.
 Tuition Refund Appeals must be received prior to the end of the following semester.